ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

 What is the AVPA-Music program?

+The AVPA-Music program is one of the seven programs at the Bergen County Academies.
 Students in this program study an academic, honors-level college preparatory curriculum with a focus in music.
 Students have core academic courses (usually at the honors level) as well as core music courses!
-The program is for students who possess a combination of musical talent, passion, activism, and immerse themselves in music activities.
+The program is for musicians who possess a combination of musical talent, passion and activism.
 In addition to the regular BCA admission process, candidates must also undergo a music audition.
 More information is available online: www.bergen.org/music.

 9th graders begin the program by enhancing their keyboard/piano skills in Digital Keyboarding.
 They also take Musicianship, a methods course where they learn to play woodwind, brass, string and percussion instruments.
 The course ends with a special project in music technology.